ABOUT US

 05.

 We are committed to researching and developing new methods and techniques to help individuals with dyslexia.
-This will involve conducting research and experiments in order to better understand the condition and develop more effective interventions.
+This will involve conducting research and experiments in order to better understand the dyslexia and related learning disabilities and develop more effective interventions programs and policies.

 International Collaboration